SRUSHTI-AGARWAL/devopsified-MERN-web-app/README.md

 (using Jenkins and ArgoCD, this MERN Stack Application will be deployed on EKS Cluster)

 - On an Ec2 instance, we will install Jenkins and Terraform.
 Using Jenkins we will runs terraform scripts which will create private VPC on AWS.

-- Within VPC, an EKS Cluster will be created which will have 2 nodes(Worker Node 1 and Worker Node2)and a Jump server to connect to EKS Cluster to perform an Administrative activities on cluster.
+- Within VPC, an EKS Cluster will be created which will have 2 nodes(Worker Node1 and Worker Node2)and a Jump server to connect to EKS Cluster to perform any Administrative activities on cluster.
 - Only Jump server will have access to EKS Cluster and no-one else.